tornede/py_experimenter/docs/source/usage/distributed_execution.rst

 Add Experiment and Execute
 --------------------------

-When executing jobs on clusters one might want to use `hydra submitit <https://hydra.cc/docs/plugins/submitit_launcher/>` or a similar software that configures different jobs.
+When executing jobs on clusters one might want to use `hydra combined with submitit <hydra_submitit_>`_ or a similar software that configures different jobs.
 If so it makes sense to create the database initially

 .. code-block:: python